JAlcocerT/JAlcocerT/content/blog/selfhost-1025.md

 And if you have read the recent [Crypto with AI](https://jalcocert.github.io/JAlcocerT/understading-crypto-with-ai/) post, you can see how people get creative and benchmark based on crypto mining performance: https://xmrig.com/benchmark

-[Some people](https://www.reddit.com/r/MoneroMining/comments/p3bzzb/is_it_worth_to_mine_xmr/) also use it for mining, but it wont pay off when taking into cosideration the electricity costs:
+[Some people](https://www.reddit.com/r/MoneroMining/comments/p3bzzb/is_it_worth_to_mine_xmr/) also use it for mining.

+But it wont pay off when taking into cosideration the electricity costs.

+Anyways, you can do a quick **XMR benchmark** on your mini PC:

 * https://github.com/xmrig/xmrig